 - 4.5.4 All developments will be assessed for their impact upon the transport network, including the local and trunk road and motorway networks and, where relevant, the rail network.
-Development should provide mitigation measures in line with their impacts on these networks.
+Development should provide mitigation measures in line with their impacts on these networks, taking account of levels of development that have already been accepted, and mitigation measures that have already been agreed or implemented.
 It will be a condition of planning permission that appropriate measures are in place to secure any remedial transport measures required.
 Where necessary, a transport assessment of the scheme will be required.
 This will measure the impacts both of the development proposal and of any remedial measures proposed by the developer to address those impacts.
-Once a satisfactory package of remedial measures has been negotiated, contributions may be sought from developers to secure their delivery. - 4.5.5 Contributions to a general package of transport improvements in Reading will continue to be made through the Community Infrastructure Levy, but contributions in Section 106 agreements will also have a role to play where there are site-specific issues that need to be addressed, e,g junction improvements, new pedestrian crossings, new public transport infrastructure, or inclusion of land for a transport scheme. - 4.5.6 The current Local Transport Plan covers the period 2011-2026, but this policy applies to any subsequent plans that may be published.
+Once a satisfactory package of remedial measures has been negotiated, contributions may be sought from developers to secure their delivery. - 4.5.5 Contributions to a general package of transport improvements in Reading will continue to be made through the Community Infrastructure Levy, but contributions in Section 106 agreements will also have a role to play where there are site-specific issues that need to be addressed, e,g junction improvements, new pedestrian crossings, additional cycle facilities, new public transport infrastructure, or inclusion of land for a transport scheme. - 4.5.6 The current Local Transport Plan covers the period 2011-2026, but this policy applies to any subsequent plans that may be published.